-- It is normal for there to be bleeding and swelling following surgery if blood saturates the dressing, simply reinforce with additional gauze dressing for the remainder of day and check again. - You have a waterproof dressing that you should leave until your followup appointment. - You may shower with the waterproof dressing. - Do not soak the incision in water.
+- It is normal for there to be bleeding and swelling following surgery if blood saturates the dressing, simply reinforce with additional gauze dressing for the remainder of day and check again. - You may remove the outer ACE wrap and bandage 1-2 days after surgery.
+There is a waterproof dressing underneath that you should leave until your followup appointment. - You may shower with the waterproof dressing. - Do not soak the incision in water.
 Do not go swimming in the pool or lake/ocean until Dr. Smith tells you that you can do so. - Please do not use Bacitracin or other ointments under the bandage.